Developer Experience Framework: A Comprehensive Guide to Improving Developer Productivity

 Setting clear objectives that provide direction, motivation, and a sense of purpose in developers' work, enhances their overall experience and productivity.

-Refers to the practices involved in overseeing the lifecycle of a software product, from ideation to development, launch, and ongoing management.
+Refers to the practices involved in overseeing the lifecycle of a software product, including project management as a core practice, from ideation to development, launch, and ongoing management.

 Providing developers with precise and unambiguous specifications, ensuring clarity, reducing ambiguity, and enabling them to meet the expectations of stakeholders and end-users.